IDMNYU/DM2173-Motion-Graphics-Studio-SP17/recommended_resources.md

 ### RECOMMENDED BOOKS
 **Motion Graphics**
+*I highly recommend that you try to obtain a used copy of Moving Type or Motion Design both by Matt Woolman whichever you can find cheaper.
+Both are out of print.*

 * Motion Graphic Design: Applied History and Aesthetics by Jon Krasner
-* Moving Type: Designing for Time and Space by Matt Woolman & Jeff Bellantoni [NOTE: This is the 1st edition of the Motion Design book below.]
+* Moving Type: Designing for Time and Space by Matt Woolman & Jeff Bellantoni [NOTE: This is the 1st edition of the Motion Design book below.
+(This is out of print.
+You can buy a copy of it on http://amazon.com used.)]
 * Motion Design by Matt Woolman (This is out of print.
-You can buy a copy of it on http://amazon.com used, but it is quite expensive.)
+You can buy a copy of it on http://amazon.com used.)
 * Lowfat: A Visual Journey Taking You to 96 Hot Motion Graphic Destinations by Gary Lau
 * Motion by Design by Spencer Drate
 * Type in Motion: Innovations in Digital Graphics by Jeff Bellantoni and Matt Woolman